wehlutyk/thesis/content/2-brainscopypaste-1-intro.md

 ]
 If a cognitive bias in the substitution of words manifests itself with simple measures, then it will be worth applying predictive models of the substitution process in further research.

-Lexical features, then, are obvious well-studied word measures that can be analyzed in aggregate.
+Lexical features, then, are obvious well-studied word measures that can be analysed in aggregate.
-Indeed word frequency [see @yonelinas_nature_2002 for a review], age-of-acquisition [@zevin_age_2002], number of phonemes [see for instance @rey_phoneme_1998;@nickels_dissociating_2004], and phonological neighborhood density [@garlock_age-of-acquisition_2001] to name a few, all have known effects on word recognition or production.
+Indeed word frequency [see @yonelinas_nature_2002 for a review], age-of-acquisition [@zevin_age_2002], number of phonemes [see for instance @rey_phoneme_1998;@nickels_dissociating_2004], and phonological neighbourhood density [@garlock_age-of-acquisition_2001] to name a few, all have known effects on word recognition or production.
 More complex features based on word networks built from free association or phonological data have also been analyzed:
-@nelson_how_2013 for instance, show the importance of clustering coefficient in such a semantic network by studying the role it plays in a variety of recall and recognition tasks (extralist and intralist cuing, single item recognition, and primed free association).
+@nelson_how_2013 for instance, show the importance of clustering coefficient in such a semantic network by studying the role it plays in a variety of recall and recognition tasks (extra-list and intra-list cuing, single item recognition, and primed free association).
 @chan_network_2010 show that pictures are named faster and with fewer mistakes when they have a lower clustering coefficient in an underlying phonological network.
-@griffiths_google_2007 analyze a task where subjects are asked to name the first word which comes to their mind when they are presented with a random letter from the alphabet.
+@griffiths_google_2007 analyse a task where subjects are asked to name the first word which comes to their mind when they are presented with a random letter from the alphabet.
 The authors show that there is a link between the ease of recall of words and their authority position (pagerank) in a language-wide semantic network built from external word association data [@austerweil_human_2012 further develop this tool to give a parsimonious account of the fact that related words are often retrieved together from memory].

 On the whole, research on lexical features hints towards two antagonistic types of effects [also known as the "word-frequency paradox", @mandler_word-frequency_1982].